willsurj/XDBeam/README.md

 If they don't it will just not send stuff to accounts that haven't been created and return an error.
 Some wallets may already be able to adjust the transaction to include a creation operation.

-For the xdbeam wallet, creation will be automatic, as well as setting their home domain to xdbe.am (maybe also set inflation dest for revenue).
+For the xdbeam wallet, creation will be automatic, as well as setting their home domain to xdbe.am

+## Known Issues

+- Reload makes everything reset
+- Each session can only handle one account login